 Buying property in Myanmar as a foreigner is now permitted under the law.
 In practice, the procedures remain vague at best and you shouldn’t even try.

-Want to Invest in Myanmar Property?
+Want to Buy Property in Myanmar?
 You Can’t

 Stocks and real estate are the two most common assets people buy when investing overseas.
 But you can’t really purchase either of them in Myanmar yet.